 In its commercial and financial transactions, the Group is exposed to credit risks in relation to Momentum Group's counterparties.
 Credit risk or counterparty risk pertains to the risk of loss if the counterparty does not fulfil its obligations.
 The Group is exposed to credit risk through its financial transactions, i.e. through the investment of surplus liquidity and implementation of foreign-exchange forward contracts and in connection with accounts receivable and advance payments to suppliers in the commercial operations.
 The Financial Policy stipulates that only the major Nordic commercial banks are suitable for the investment of surplus liquidity and foreign-exchange forward contract subscriptions.
 As a result of this policy and restrictions, expected credit losses from financing operations are not significant.
-The carrying amount of financial assets and contract assets other than accounts receivable is not significant.
+The carrying amount of financial assets and contract assets comprises the maximum credit exposure.
+Credit risk in contract assets other than accounts receivable is not significant.